Tnwmack/Mastermind/README.md

 # Mastermind
-A Mastermind game with genetic alogrithm and Knuth solvers.
+This project is a Mastermind game with genetic algorithm and Knuth algorithm solvers.

-This program is a simple implementation of the classic Mastermind board game.
-It is written in C# with .NET 4.5.2, x64.
-Features include selection of 2-20 colors, selection of 4-10 columns, and selection of number of rows.
+This program implements the classic board game Mastermind.
+It is written in C# with .NET 4.5.2 and optimized for x64 systems.
+Features include selection of 2-20 colors, selection of 4-10 columns, and selection of the number of rows for the game.
 A configurable genetic algorithm solver and Knuth solver are provided.

 Trevor Mack

-08/21/17
+10/03/18